openshift/openshift-origin-design/designs/developer/project-45/index.md

 The only available action on a Project is Delete Project.

 When the Delete Project action is clicked, a confirmation dialog will be issued.
-Once the deletion begins, change the Project selector to All Projects, so that the list of all projects is displayed.
+Once the deletion begins, the Project selector will change to All Projects, so that the list of all projects is displayed.

 ## Overview